phamngoctan/scala-playground/README.md

 The playground for Scala language.

+Within the Scala ecosystem, the Akka-HTTP library is a popular choice for implementing server-side backends for HTTP APIs.
+Another popular option is the Play framework, but using a full-blown web framework to just provide a thin API is an overkill in most cases.

+Referential transparency goal:
+- Only dependent on their input
+- Have no side effects

 Requires
 ---------------
 * Please download latest version of SBT.
 As of last publication of Skeleton: